 Grabbing the front of the board during a jump.

 Don't forget... for Great Deals this Winter, come to The Shed for all your snowboard hire - Jindabyne, NSW Australia.

 Snowboarding is a popular sport in many alpine resorts, offering the participants feelings of exhilaration and freedom.
 Australia has about 20,000 snowboard users.
 The estimated growth rate of 20% exceeds that of other alpine sports.
 More than 95% of Australian ski resorts now allow snowboarding and excellentfacilities are provided.
 Undertake pre-season conditioning and training.
 Ensure all equipment is properly adjusted.
 Wear clothing, that is waterproof and breathes and head coverings to prevent excessive heat loss.
 Prospective snowboarders should undertake lessons to learn correct riding and falling techniques.
 Be aware of, and adhere to, general snow conduct and safety codes, Before winter comes around, it’s a great idea to channel some enthusiasm into a fitness program.
 Skiing and snowboarding are physically demanding and being fit ensures you will get maximum enjoyment out of your ski trip..

-Don't forget... for winter 2011 come to The Shed for all your Snowboard Hire - Jindabyne, NSW Australia.
+For Great Snowboard Deals This Winter... come to The Shed for all your Snowboard Hire - Jindabyne, NSW Australia.